How did you become interested in data visualization?

 After that I saw Creedence Clearwater Revisited, which is sort of a Creedence Clearwater Revival cover band, except with the original bassist and drummer.
 Let's be honest—having the original bassist and drummer doesn't mean a whole lot.
 Things got better the next year, though.
 I got to see the Rolling Stones with Kanye West as their opener.
 I don't think I was old enough to fully comprehend how cool that was, but it was awesome nonetheless.

-We’d love to hear what you’re working on, what you’re intrigued by, and what messy data problems we can help you solve.
-Find us on the web, drop us a line at hello@fathom.info, or subscribe to our newsletter.
+We’d love to hear what you’re working on, what you’re curious about, and what messy data problems we can help you solve.
+Drop us a line at hello@fathom.info, or you can subscribe to our newsletter for updates.